BlogStepsister Sex Stories — The Taboo That Went Mainstream

 Maliven built its catalog around exactly this problem.
 Authors like Brett Wright, whose Hungry for Dominant Daddy (Incest) and Serving Her Father sit in adjacent family-dynamic territory, publish full novels there without worrying about a platform deciding next Tuesday that the genre is suddenly prohibited.
 KA Venn's Training My Innocent Daughter to Be a Slut runs longer than any short fiction can, with the breathing room to actually develop the corruption arc.

 For step-family specifically in novel form, the market is still underserved.
 Most authors who write in the space publish on direct-sales platforms because retailer policy makes traditional distribution impossible.
-Draft2Digital allows it, Smashwords allows it (for now), and Payhip is a common fallback.
 The authors are out there.
 The problem is finding them.

 The complaint about step-family content is always the same.
 "It's lazy, it's just incest with a loophole."
 And for the bad versions, sure.
 But the good versions use the setup to do something specific that straight incest doesn't: they explore relationships that formed through choice rather than blood.
 Two people who became family by accident of their parents' decisions.
 Two people who could plausibly claim, if pressed, that they're not really anything to each other.
 The whole genre runs on that ambiguity, and a writer who takes it seriously can do more with a stepsister than most can do with a blood sibling.